swataswayam-14/FarmGenie/README.md

 6.	**User Management**: The Next.js frontend handles user management, including authentication, authorization, and user data storage in the PostgreSQL database (neon tech).
 7.	**Scalability**: The use of a Redis queue and multiple worker node processes ensures the application can scale to handle a large number of concurrent user requests without overloading the ML backend.
 8.	**Deployment**: The entire application, including the frontend, backend, and ML components, is packaged and deployed using Docker containers, ensuring consistent and reliable deployment across different environments.
-9. Monitoring and Logging: The application includes comprehensive monitoring and logging solutions to track performance, errors, and user activity, enabling the team to identify and resolve issues quickly.
+9.	**Monitoring and Logging**: The application includes comprehensive monitoring and logging solutions to track performance, errors, and user activity, enabling the team to identify and resolve issues quickly.
-10. Security: The website incorporates industry-standard security practices, such as SSL/TLS encryption, user authentication, and input validation, to protect user data and prevent unauthorized access.
+10.	**Security**: The website incorporates industry-standard security practices, such as SSL/TLS encryption, user authentication, and input validation, to protect user data and prevent unauthorized access.